lotusnprod/lotus-manuscript/manuscript.md

 | **Before curation** | Cyathocaline | Stem bark of Cyathocalyx zeylanica CHAMP. ex HOOK. f. & THOMS.
 (Annonaceae) | Wijeratne E. M. K., de Silva L. B., Kikuchi T., Tezuka Y., Gunatilaka A. A. L., Kingston D. G. I., J. Nat.
 Prod., 58, 459-462 (1995). |
 | **After curation** | VFIIVOHWCNHINZ-UHFFFAOYSA-N | Cyathocalyx zeylanicus | 10.1021/NP50117A020 |

-Table @tbl:examples shows an example of a referenced structure-organism pair before and after curation.
-This process resolved the structure to an InChIKey, the organism to a valid taxonomic name, and the reference to a DOI, thereby completing the essential referenced structure-organism pair.
 Challenging examples encountered during the development of the curation process were compiled in an edge case table ([tests/tests.tsv](https://gitlab.com/lotus7/lotusProcessor/-/blob/preprint/tests/tests.tsv)) to allow for automated unit testing.
 These tests allow a continuous revalidation of any change made to the code, ensuring that corrected errors will not reappear.
+The alluvial plot in Figure @fig:alluvial illustrates the individual contribution of each *source* and *original* *subcategory* that led to the *cleaned* *categories*: structure, organism, and reference.

 ![**Alluvial plot of the data transformation flow within LOTUS during the automated curation and validation processes.** The figure also reflects the relative proportions of the data stream in terms of the contributions from the various sources ("source" block, left), the composition of the harmonized subcategories ("original subcategory" block, middle), and the validated data after curation ("cleaned category" block, right).
 Automatically validated entries are represented in green, rejected entries in blue.](images/alluvial.svg "Alluvial"){#fig:alluvial width="100%"}

-The alluvial plot in Figure @fig:alluvial illustrates the individual contribution of each *source* and *original* *subcategory* that led to the *cleaned* *categories*: structure, organism, and reference.
-For example, the graph highlights the essential contribution of the DOI category of references contained in NAPRALERT towards the current set of validated references in LOTUS.
+The figure highlights, for example, the essential contribution of the DOI category of references contained in NAPRALERT towards the current set of validated references in LOTUS.
-The combination of the results of the automated curation pipeline and the manually curated entries led to the establishment of four categories (manually validated, manually rejected, automatically validated, and automatically rejected) of the documented structure-organism pairs that formed the processed part of the SSOT.
+The combination of the results of the automated curation pipeline and the manually curated entries led to the establishment of four categories (manually validated, manually rejected, automatically validated, and automatically rejected) of the referenced structure-organism pairs that formed the processed part of the SSOT.
 Out of a total of 2.5M+ pairs, the manual and automatic validation retained 700,000+ pairs ( approximately 30%), which were then selected for dissemination on Wikidata.
 The disseminated data contains 250,000+ unique chemical structures, 30,000+ distinct organisms, and 75,000+ references.